ranleung/isthisimagefake/README.md

 ## Convolutional Neural Network: <a id="cnn"></a>

-With the common factor among the fake images from ELA, we can now do some preprocessing on the ela image and feed it into the convolutional neural network (CNN).
+With the common factor among the fake images from ELA, we can now do some preprocessing on the ELA image and feed it into the convolutional neural network (CNN).

 CNN is primarily used for image classification because it has the ability to learn basic things liked edges, dots, bright spots, and dark spots.
 When a computer views an image, it sees an array of values depending on the size of the image.
 The pixel values itself is between 0 to 225 which describes the pixel intensity.
-We will feed in our CNN model with an array of numbers and the goal is for the model to output the probability of the image as fake.
+We will feed in our CNN model with an array of numbers and the goal is for the model to learn the pattern and output the probability of the image as fake.

 Our network consists of 1 input layer, 1 hidden layer, and 1 output layer with Dropout in each layer to reduce overfitting by preventing a layer from seeing twice the exact same pattern.